afshinrahmati/neo4j/README.md

 1. Neo4j is a graph-based database.
 2. It has a query language called Cypher.
 3. It is written in Java.
-4. it is approprate for that' data is not important beacese each time it can be change but the relation is very important for us
+4. It is appropriate for situations where the data may frequently change, but the relationships between the data are crucial.

 ### <img src="./img/image1.png" width="50">
-*cilcle in image call Node
+- Circles in the image are called Nodes.
-* ----> call relation or edges<edg>
+- `--->` represents relationships or edges.
-all the edges are One way.
+- All edges are one-way.
-me found the keyboard and keyboard not dound me
+- For example, you can find a keyboard, but the keyboard cannot find you.

 ### Why is it Good?
 1. Neo4j is ideal for handling irregular data with strong relationships.